isabella232/journeys.en/help/using/api/capping.md

 | DELETE | /endpointConfigs/{uid} | Delete an enpoint capping configuration |

 When a configuration is created or updated, a check is automatically performed to guarantee the syntax and the integrity of the payload.
-If some problems occur, the operation returns warning or errors to help you to correct the configuration.
+If some problems occur, the operation returns warning or errors to help you correct the configuration.